Persistent Saudi-U.S. differences hurt Syria strategy

 A big American military presence in the Gulf still protects Saudi borders from foreign enemies, the kingdom's armed forces are equipped mostly with American hardware and a web of personal relations binds officials, diplomats and businessmen.

-But after the Arab Spring destabilised one of Saudi Arabia's neighbours after another, Riyadh's perception of a pivotal threat was not matched in Washington.
+But after the Arab Spring destabilized one of Saudi Arabia's neighbors after another, Riyadh's perception of a pivotal threat was not matched in Washington.

 ROOT OF UNEASE